Errand Weather

 by Nathan Dragon

-(publishing later this year)
+(publishing this September)

 The narrators of Nathan Dragon’s Errand Weather have “big, big plans.”
 Among them: buying scratch-off lottery tickets, finding a regular spot on a park bench, walking a dog, eyeing out the right amount of spaghetti to cook (impossible), making a home.
 If the tone of these two linked novellas may sometimes be ironic, it’s never disingenuous.
 This is a book attuned to the ways seemingly minor things take on outsize importance, how the everyday turns strange.
 How a life composed of decision and drift, attention and distraction, routine and chance, is always revealing itself anew and accruing meaning.